Looting and flames erupt in Minneapolis amid growing protests over George Floyd's death

-Anger over the death of George Floyd spilled into the streets of Minneapolis for a second night Wednesday, as protesters lobbed rocks and bottles at police and gathered separately outside the homes of Hennepin County Attorney Mike Freeman and the fired officer who knelt on Floyd’s neck.
+Anger over the death of George Floyd spilled into the streets of Minneapolis for a second night Wednesday, with one death, widespread looting and a fire that shrouded the Lake Street neighborhood in smoke.

-One person was reported killed late Wednesday during the protets, fatally shot in the area.
-Police had little information about the circumstances of that death.
+One person was fatally shot in the area late Wednesday, police said.
+They had little information about the circumstances of that death, but planned to release more information at a news conference after midnight.

+A spokesman for Gov. Tim Walz’s office said late Wednesday that 50 to 60 State Patrol troopers will be called in to help Minneapolis police.
+There was as yet no plan to call out the National Guard.

+Meanwhile, Minneapolis Mayor Jacob Frey said that he has asked Walz to consider calling in the Guard.

+“Yes, we’re reeling,” he continued.
+“I understand the anger and pain, and we need the public’s help in keeping the peace tonight.
+We need that in order to get through this together.

+“I love our city.
+I know our residents do too, and we need to be doing everything possible to not have one tragedy beget more.”

-A large crowd gathered outside Minneapolis’ Third Precinct police headquarters, throwing objects at the building and officers.
+Most of the violence stemmed from a large crowd that gathered outside Minneapolis’ Third Precinct police headquarters, throwing objects at the building and officers and turning more violent as the night wore on.
 Police deployed rubber bullets, flash bombs and tear gas to push them back.

 A video posted to Twitter by user @FindingNovyon showed a paramedic performing CPR on a man lying on the sidewalk as other medics urged protesters to keep their distance and flash-bangs are heard in the background.